How to hold a chilled summer barbecue

 Top tip: A good time- and effort-saving hack if you are cooking joints of meat, chicken on the bone or anything else that needs a decent amount of cooking is to start it off in a hot oven and then char it up on the barbecue to finish.
 To get your grill ship-shape before cooking, you can heat it slightly then clean with a cut-up lemon dipped in rock salt.

 Of course, one element of your summer barbecue that will definitely need to be done in advance is the decorations.
 If you are a keen gardener, then most likely there’ll be bright blooms providing a stunning backdrop to your gathering.
 Whether you do have this kind of natural floral scene or not, adding balloons, garlands and bunting will add fresh sparkle to a familiar outdoor space.
 Our summer collections for 2021 range from the super-stylish to the unashamedly over the top.
 If you’re going for the former, pick cotton hanging fish and blue party fans from the By the Sea range.
-For the latter, Boho cushions, llama garlands and this Cuban fiesta bar stand is a fab place to start.
+For the latter, Boho outdoor rug, llama garlands and this inflatable palm tree is a fab place to start.

 Top tip: If your barbecue is an evening affair, place these sweet robin chain lights, gorgeous solar globe lanterns and cork bottle lights around the garden to bring that magical atmosphere of A Midsummer Night’s Dream to your party.